mootools/mootools-core/Docs/Element/Element.Event.md

 #### Notes:

-- This custom event just redirects DOMMouseScroll (mozilla) to mousewheel (opera, internet explorer), making it crossbrowser.
+- This custom event just redirects DOMMouseScroll (Mozilla) to mousewheel (Opera, Internet Explorer), making it work across browsers.

 #### See Also: